deeenes/bioinfo-tools/README.md

 ### Linux

-In Linux distributions you will find up-to-date and well maintened packages for both Python 2 and 3 and also many modules.
+In Linux distributions you will find up-to-date and well maintained packages for both Python 2 and 3 and also many modules.
 One issue is that `pip` and the distibution's package manager don't know about each other but will complain if files already exist (because the other package manager installed